-As directed by Council, the proposed 2024 Budget has been developed to maintain 2023 Service Levels unless a new project has been identified and approved by Council.
+As directed by Council, the approved 2024 Budget has been developed to maintain 2023 Service Levels unless a new project has been identified and approved by Council.
 The municipal portion of property tax pays for services that you as residents rely upon, includes everything from fire protection, recreation facilities, street sweeping, snow clearing and road repairs.

-The proposed 2024 Budget consists of an Operating Budget of \$23.9 million, which includes municipal operations and utilities and a Capital Budget of \$9.7 million of which \$1.4 million is projects previously approved and carried forward from 2023.
+The approved 2024 Budget consists of an Operating Budget of \$26.6 million, which includes municipal operations and utilities and a Capital Budget of \$9.9 million of which \$4.7 million is projects previously approved and carried forward from 2023.